-Within a few months of becoming steady partners, Kelly and I produced this EP and set up a west coast tour.
+Within a few months of becoming steady partners, fall of 2008, Kelly and I produced this EP and set up a west coast tour.
 Kelly came up with the name, Imra.
 It sounds like an esoteric deity and we liked it for some reason.
-In 2009, it was very common to post a few songs on MySpace, contact local venue bookers directly on the social network, print a CD-R album in conjunction with CD Baby, and hit the road just like that.
+It was very common to post a few songs on MySpace, contact local venue bookers directly on the social network, print a CD-R album in conjunction with CD Baby, and hit the road just like that.
 That’s what we did.

 “Sweet Love” opens the album, and I think it’s the best track on it.
 It was Kelly’s song, but I totally transformed it from her acoustic guitar version.
 Although I maintained her chord changes, everything is built on the Arp Odyssey and her electric bass.
 When we finished this song, it seemed more like a band than a Kelly Slusher song.